vitphire/flow-peacock/readme.md

 This is NOT a part of the Peacock project.
 Please do not bother the Peacock devs with issues related to this project.

-## ❔ How to use
+## ❔ Usage
 The project is mainly intended to be a one-time use as I did not care about properly implementing update functionality.

 Steps:
-1. If you played with peacock already, back up your save file.
+1. If you have played with peacock already, back up your save file.
 I might make a save file merger, but even if I don't, it's always good to avoid deleting your stuff.
-2. Setup this version just like you would the official version. make sure to copy your options, and configure the new options according to your preferences.
+2. Set up this version just like you would the official version.
+Don't forget to copy the options you changed, and configure the new options according to your preferences.
 3. Upon first launch, the game should automatically detect that you don't have a savefile yet, and will attempt to make requests to the official servers and compile a save file for you.
 If something goes wrong, delete the `userdata` folder and try again.
 If it still doesn't work, dm me on discord ([@vitphire](https://discord.com/users/483930002405195776)).
 4. If everything went well, you should be able to play the game with your official progression.
-5. You can (and should) go back to the official Peacock branch by backing up the userdata folder and pasting it back after setting up the official version.
+5. You can (and should) go back to the official Peacock branch by backing up the `userdata` folder and pasting it back after setting up the official version.

 ## ⚠ Warnings
 - Scraping the save data from the official servers is not officially supported by IOI, and therefore the code has to make a lot of requests.
 I'll try to make it less in the future.